The Impact of Spectroscopic Redshift Errors on Cosmological Measurements: Methods

 \subsubsection{Effective-field theory of LSS}

 Effective field theory ($\EFT$) has become a powerful tool to model the LSS of the Universe.
-By studying small-scale nonlinear physics, the $\EFT$ of LSS extend the standard perturbation theory to scales beyond the breakdown of the fluid and single-stream approximations \cite{baumann_cosmological_2012, carrasco_effective_2012, vlah_lagrangian_2015}.
-With loop corrections and improved modeling of biased tracers with redshift-space distortions, $\EFT$ enables reliable predictions of the galaxy power spectrum multipoles up to $k \approx 0.25 \,\hmpc$ in redshift space \cite{mcdonald_clustering_2009, senatore_bias_2015, chen_redshift-space_2021, aviles_redshift_2021}.
-In general, the galaxy redshift-space power spectrum in $\EFT$ framework is expressed as \cite{collaboration_desi_2025-1}:
+By studying small-scale nonlinear physics, the $\EFT$ of LSS extends the standard perturbation theory to scales beyond the breakdown of the fluid and single-stream approximations~\cite{baumann_cosmological_2012, carrasco_effective_2012, vlah_lagrangian_2015}.
+With loop corrections and improved modeling of biased tracers with redshift-space distortions, $\EFT$ enables reliable predictions of the galaxy power spectrum multipoles up to $k \approx 0.25 \,\hmpc$ in redshift space \cite{mcdonald_clustering_2009, senatore_redshift_2014, senatore_bias_2015, chen_redshift-space_2021, aviles_redshift_2021}.
+In general, the galaxy redshift-space power spectrum in $\EFT$ framework is expressed as \cite{desi_collaboration_desi_2025-1}:

-Here, $P_{g, \, s}^{\rm{PT}}$ is the galaxy redshift-space power spectrum based on perturbation theory (Standard, Euclidian or Lagrangian...).
+Here, $\mu$ is the cosine of the angle between the wavenumber vector $\textbf{k}$ and light-of-sight. $P_{g, \, s}^{\rm{PT}}$ is the galaxy redshift-space power spectrum based on perturbation theory (Standard, Euclidian or Lagrangian...).
 It is derived from the linear matter power spectrum, incorporating loop corrections and galaxy bias parameters, such as $b_1$, $b_2$ and $b_s$.
 The second terms are the general $\EFT$ counterterms parameterized by $\alpha_i$, which models the non-perturbative physics and the nonlinear mapping between real and redshift space.
 The last term corresponds to the stochastic contributions characterized by the shot noise parameters $\rm{SN}_i$.
-The $\EFT$ of LSS approach has been successfully applied in recent analyses of BOSS, eBOSS and DESI, leading to improved constraints on cosmological parameters when using the full-shape of power spectrum \cite{damico_cosmological_2020, collaboration_desi_2025-4}.
-Several $\EFT$ codes are publicly available \cite{chen_consistent_2020, damico_limits_2021, noriega_fast_2022}, and have demonstrated consistent performance in the full-shape analysis \cite{maus_comparison_2024}.
-In our work, we use the \FOLPS\footnote{\url{https://github.com/henoriega/FOLPS-nu}} code to calculate the $\EFT$ power spectrum \cite{noriega_fast_2022}.
+The $\EFT$ of LSS approach has been successfully applied in recent analyses of BOSS, eBOSS and DESI, leading to direct constraints on cosmological parameters using the full-shape of power spectrum~\cite{damico_cosmological_2020, desi_collaboration_desi_2025-3}.
+Several $\EFT$ codes are publicly available~\cite{chen_consistent_2020, damico_limits_2021, noriega_fast_2022}, and have demonstrated consistent performance in the full-shape analysis~\cite{maus_comparison_2024}.
+In our work, we use the \FOLPS\footnote{\url{https://github.com/henoriega/FOLPS-nu}} \cite{noriega_fast_2022} code to calculate the $\EFT$ power spectrum.

-\subsubsection{Full-Shape Fitting Approaches}
+\subsubsection{Full-Shape fitting approaches}